Easing your child’s worries about coronavirus

 ‘Children’s fears of catching the virus can be allayed by helping them understand the infection control measures that have been put in place,’ says Noel.

-You can talk about these in simple terms, explaining that soap and water kill the virus and wash it down the drain, and that catching it can be largely avoided by staying at home or keeping your distance from others when outside.
+You can talk about these in simple terms, explaining that soap and water kill the virus and wash it down the drain, and that catching it can be largely avoided by keeping your distance from others when outside and following the social distancing procedures.

 ‘Help your child to understand how they’re reducing the chances of becoming unwell, for example by washing their hands: when we feel we’re taking positive action, we feel more empowered to manage our difficult feelings,’ Noel explains.